Sunday, June 30, 2013

 Finally, Christ asks us not to merely forgive our enemies, but to love them: "bless them that curse you, pray for them which despitefully use you."
 Indeed, Christ asks that we not merely cease resentment, as forgiveness is traditionally defined, but rather we replace that grudge with an outpouring of love and compassion.

 So when we speak of forgiveness, I wonder if simply ceasing resentment (forgiveness's traditional definition) is adequate.
 Rather, I think that the act of forgiveness is simply a gateway for us to develop a behavior of accepting others' flaws, leading to a better understanding of Christ's love for us.
 Of course in accepting others, we do not have to put ourselves in harm's way.
+Nor do we have to agree or condone the behavior itself.
 And I recognize that acquiring this pattern of thinking is much easier said than done.
 But I think that in developing a genuine attitude of acceptance toward others, not merely forgiveness, we acquire a heightened vision of how God views his children.

 Photo by Fir0002/Flagstaffoto.